 Land degradation is a global problem, affecting about a quarter of the world’s land area (FAO, 2013) and impacts one out of three people (UNCCD, 2013), compromising welfare levels of populations that heavily depend on natural resources.

-"International Summer School on Land Degradation in Kyrgyz Republic" is the third Summer School of the IUCLAND project and will be held at Kyrgyz State Technical University named after I. Razzakov, Bishkek (Kyrgyzstan) from July 10th - 15th, 2017.
+"International Summer School on Land Degradation in Zagreb" is the sixth summer school of the IUCLAND project and it will held at University of Zagreb Faculty of Agriculture, Zagreb (Croatia) from 2nd - 8th July 2018.